 The SRWAC may consider petitions to withdraw only from a semester in which all grades are final.
 It may not consider withdrawal from a course for which the current grade is an I, or otherwise incomplete.
 Students with I grades for courses in the semester for which they are seeking a retroactive withdrawal should work with faculty members to change the I grade to a letter grade before seeking the retroactive withdrawal.
 [US: 12/14/2020]

 Requests for retroactive withdrawals shall be made of the Dean of the college in which the student was enrolled at the time the classes were taken.
 Students classified as Undeclared at the time the classes were taken may request a retroactive withdrawal of the Dean of their current College, the College where they last attended, or the College where they plan to attend.
 The complete request shall be made before a student has graduated and not later than two calendar years from the last day of classes for the semester for which the withdrawal is requested.
-The fully complete request shall be submitted using the University Senate Retroactive Withdrawal Application, which includes a form on which an instructor can offer feedback, along with the documentation required by the University Senate as described on that (http://www.uky.edu/universitysenate/forms).
+The fully complete request shall be submitted using the University Senate Retroactive Withdrawal Application, which includes a form on which an instructor can offer feedback, along with the documentation required by the University Senate as described on that form.
 [US: 4/9/07; 5/7/2007; 12/14/2020]

 * “Two calendar years” means two consecutive periods of 365 days (or 366 if leap year) from the last day of classes for the semester for which the withdrawal is requested.
 [SREC: 5/19/2009]